-Many people complain they did poorly because there were a lot of childbirth and GYN questions.
+Many people complain they did poorly because there were a lot of childbirth and OB/GYN questions.
 Others blow a rule of 9s question that they should have gotten correct.
 Study the right stuff — where you feel weak and some high-yield nooks and crannies.

 You will have enough information to make the right choice — but not a bit more.
 Don’t assume something which isn’t told to you in the question.
 Be sure to read the question carefully.
 For example, if a rule of nines question asks about the left leg, the answer is 18 percent... but the anterior left leg is 9 percent.
 One word changes that.
 The other big area includes the chest, abdomen and torso.
 The anterior chest is 9 percent; the anterior torso (chest and abdomen) is 18 percent.
 Don’t get items wrong on topics you know because you didn’t read the question.